JetBrains/kotlin/OBJC_INTEROP.md

 To override different methods with clashing Kotlin signatures, one can add `@Suppress("CONFLICTING_OVERLOADS")` annotation to the class.

+By default Kotlin/Native compiler doesn't allow to call non-designated Objective-C initializer as `super(...)` constructor.
+This behaviour can be inconvenient if designated initializers aren't marked properly in the Objective-C library.
+Adding `disableDesignatedInitializerChecks = true` to `.def` file for this library would disable these compiler checks.

 ## C features

 See [INTEROP.md](INTEROP.md) for the case when library uses some plain C features